tasilvar/mauricztv/wp-content/plugins/mystickymenu/readme.txt

 = 💪 BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.
 * Make your website look more modern with the sticky menu on desktop and mobile.
-* Increase number of pageviews and visitors' time on your website
+* Increase number of page views and visitors' time on your website
 * Create your own floating Welcome Bar and let your visitors know about your latest deals, announcements, or any other important information
 * The My Sticky Bar dashboard makes it easy for you to manage your top bars and sticky menus in one place!